When Knights Were Bold (1908 film)

 When Knights Were Bold is a 1908 silent film short directed by Wallace McCutcheon and produced by the Biograph Company.
-It is based on a very successful 1906 Broadway play(over 500 performances by 1908) written by Harriett Jay(under the alias Charles Marlowe) and starred a young Pauline Frederick, George Irving and veteran comic Francis Wilson.
+It is based on a very successful 1906 Broadway play of the same name (over 500 performances by 1908) written by Harriett Jay(under the alias Charles Marlowe) and starred a young Pauline Frederick, George Irving and veteran comic Francis Wilson.
 The film survives today and is noteworthy for the appearance of D. W. Griffith in an acting role before he started directing for Biograph.